 During almost three hours, we spotted wild water buffalos, land monitors, deer, mungus, sloth bears, three million butterflies, crocodiles and, wait for it, my first leopard in the wild!
-My pictures, taken with a Nikon D5100 and a Sigma 17-70mm lens don’t really do justice to the latter one, but have a look to what Vimukthi Weeratunga, the Wildlife Biologist coming along, captured with his super Canon 500mm lens.
-A stunning leopard on a rock salutating the rising sun!
+My pictures, taken with a Nikon D5100 and a Sigma 17-70mm lens don’t really do justice to the latter one but have a look at what Vimukthi Weeratunga, the Wildlife Biologist coming along, captured with his super Canon 500mm lens.
+A stunning leopard on a rock saluting the rising sun!

 Since it was early November, there were not many safari jeeps around and the whole experience was just perfect but I heard it can get crowded in Summer.

 Because, once you are in the area, you don’t want to miss what is happening when the sun goes down.
 Different light and fauna, I learned very interesting facts like elephants are easier to spot in the afternoon when the temperatures decrease.

 So there I went once again.
 Already a pro anticipating turns and bumps as well as maintaining a decent balance while standing on the jeep holding my camera, spotting wildlife, and getting the settings ready for some unforeseen action, I got to see six leopards – Yala has one of the densest leopard populations in the world – and a good bunch of elephants too.

 If I was to choose one of both safaris, I would go for this one indeed.
 The light only gets better, jeep density decreases, you don’t have to wake up at insane hours and there is so much happening around!
 Plus, sunsets at Yala are just beautiful!